 The Skin Cancer Foundation states that skin cancer is the most common type of cancer in the United States of America.
 Around 1 out of every 5 Americans will develop a form of skin cancer by the time they are 70 years old.

 According to the Skin Cancer Foundation, doctors diagnose about 207,000 cases of melanoma each year.
 Of these, around 106,000 will be non-invasive and only affect the top layer of skin.

 In the early stages, skin cancer does not typically present with noticeable symptoms.
 However, a person can visually see cancerous spots on their skin.
-The American Cancer Society suggests a person check for lesions that:
+The

 - have an irregular border

 - are generally smaller than other spots on the skin

 Skin cancer treatment typically involves the removal of the cancer.
 The exact treatments used will vary based on the type of skin cancer a person has, as well as what stage the cancer is at when discovered.
 According to the